danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 documented][my-take-on-docs].
 However, documentation is made up by text for the most part, but sometimes a drawing is way more useful than a lot of words.
 For example, try to explain what perpendicular and parallel mean without drawing anything.
-Chanches are you already understand what they mean, but try to give a text only definition nonetheless.
+Chances are you already understand what they mean, but try to give a text only definition nonetheless.
 It's quite hard.

 The obvious way to add drawings to the documentation is to add links to images